 - Schedule of Services - a.
-Consult students: These services should be listed under "Related Services" with the allotted amount of time if time is specified for consult.
-It should be notated whether these services are direct or indirect.
-A description of the DHH services should be provided to the ARD facilitator by the RDSPD teacher or representative and recorded in the "Deliberations" section of the ARD paperwork. - b.
-Itinerant students: These services will be listed under "Instructional Services" with the allotted amount of time.
-In addition, please note in the Deliberations section of the ARD that "Direct instruction from the Regional Day School Program for the Deaf will be provided."
-ALDs should be listed as an AT device; however, a personal listening device, such as a hearing aid or cochlear implant, should not be considered AT because they are not provided by the school district.
-The RDSPD teacher assigned to the student will recommend a Campus Plan for Listening Devices, so there is a plan for who, where, and how equipment will be taken care of during the school day. - c.
-Cluster Site-Based (Direct service): These services will be listed under "Instructional Services" with the allotted amount of time.
-In addition, please note in the deliberations section of the ARD that "Direct instruction from the Regional Day School Program for the Deaf will be provided". - Texas School for the Deaf (TSD) Information It is a state requirement to give this information at the initial placement ARD and at least once annually to all students with a DHH eligibility.
-The information is available in SuccessEd and should be presented by the special education case manager, CCC, ARD Facilitator, or by the RDSPD representative who attends the ARD meeting. - Communication Needs Supplement for Deaf and Hard of Hearing- DHH Supplement This required supplement is completed for all DHH students and is part of SuccessEd.
-The RDSPD representative who attends the ARD can assist special education staff with completing the form. - RDSPD Referral Supplement- This is a required form at the initial placement ARD and at each Annual ARD for all students receiving direct DHH services, such as itinerant or cluster site-based instruction from a Teacher of the Deaf.
-The form is provided in SuccessEd and can be presented by the special education case manager, CCC or ARD Facilitator, or by the RDSPD representative who attends the ARD meeting.
-The RDSPD representative who attends the ARD can assist special education staff with completing the form.
+Monitor/Consult students: Their services should be listed under "Supplementary Aids and Services" with the allotted amount of time if time is specified for consult.
+Nothing should be listed under "Instructional Services" or "Related Services".
+A description of the DHH Special Education Administrative Procedures, 2020-21

+- services should be provided to the ARD facilitator by the RDSPD teacher or representative, and recorded in the Deliberations section of the ARD paperwork. - b.
+Itinerant students: The services will be listed under "Instructional Services" with the allotted amount of time.
+In addition, please note in the deliberations section of the ARD that "Direct instruction from the Regional Day School Program for the Deaf will be provided."
+ALDs should be listed as an AT device; however, a personal listening device such as a hearing aid or cochlear implant should not be considered AT because it is not provided by the school district.
+The RDSPD teacher assigned to the student will recommend a Campus Plan for Listening Devices so there is a plan for who, where, and how equipment will be taken care of during the school day. (see the Campus Plan for Listening Devices form in the Appendix) - c.
+Cluster Site-Based (Direct service): The services will be listed under "Instructional Services" with the allotted amount of time.
+In addition, please note in the deliberations section of the ARD that "Direct instruction from the Regional Day School Program for the Deaf will be provided." - Texas School for the Deaf (TSD) Information It is a state requirement to give this information at the initial placement ARD and at least once annually to all students with a DHH eligibility.
+The information is provided in Success Ed and can be presented by the special education case manager, Evaluation specialist, CCC or ARD Facilitator, or by the RDSPD representative who attends the ARD meeting. - Communication Needs Supplement for Deaf and Hard of Hearing- DHH Supplement This required supplement is completed for all DHH students and is part of Success Ed.
+The RDSPD representative that attends the ARD can assist special education staff with completing the form. - RDSPD Referral Supplement- This is a required form at the initial placement ARD and at each annual ARD for all students receiving direct DHH services such as itinerant or cluster site-based instruction from a Teacher of the Deaf.
+The form is provided in Success Ed and can be presented by the special education case manager, evaluation specialist, CCC or ARD Facilitator, or by the RDSPD representative who attends the ARD meeting.
+The RDSPD representative that attends the ARD can assist special education staff with completing the form.